oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

 Save the wallet file in your local machine, as we will later make use of it to create connection between OCI Data Science Platform and OCI Autonomous Data Warehouse.

-## Task 4: Configure the Data Science Service using Quick Start Tenancy Configuration
+## Task 5: Configure the Data Science Service using Quick Start Tenancy Configuration

-To use the Oracle Cloud Infrastructure (OCI) Data Science service, your tenancy has to be configured to grant permission to users and resources.
-If your tenancy is not already configured, you need administrator permissions to configure it.
-If you created a free tier account, your account has administrator permissions .
-There are two ways to configure the tenancy.
-It can be manually configured or configured via the Oracle Resource Manager.

 In this lab, your tenancy is configured using the Data Science Solution Hub, which is part of the Oracle Resource Manager.
 The Oracle Resource Manager provides an interface that assists in creating customized stacks that configure a tenancy to work with the Data Science service.